 On the Belomorsk Canal Pasha brought to Tainui his much-valued energy, curiosity, practical skills, boatmanship and fun.
 Tainui was very fortunate to have him.
 He can steer for hours in lumpy seas and does not get tired.
 He and Maxine made a good pair, although in bad weather their endless cockpit laughter and chatter in Cyrillic make it difficult for the skipper to vomit in peace down below.

-Pasha and lovely Tatiana rejoined Tainui in Istanbul for the cruise down to Marmaris, and the following season for Tainui’s trip from Piraeus to Montenegro.
+Pasha and his lovely partner Tatiana rejoined Tainui in Istanbul for the cruise down to Marmaris, and the following season for Tainui’s trip from Piraeus to Montenegro.
+Later. they brought their patience, enthusiasm and tolerance to Blue Dove during a wet and windy cruise from Belfast to Scotland.
 If they don’t come back for further exploration they will be in serious trouble.

-The love of Maxine’s life, this ridiculously tall fellow brought pedantic analysis of English grammar to new lows in Tainui.
-The split infinitive, the noun clause and the gerund became matters of intense cockpit debate and, at times, violence.
+This ridiculously tall fellow brought pedantic analysis of English grammar to new lows in Tainui.
+An old mate of Maxine’s, he made the split infinitive, the noun clause and the gerund matters of intense cockpit debate and, at times, violence.
 He folds himself like an umbrella into “the downstairs”, as he calls it, where he livens the saloon with his dry wit and charm.